 The Committee's opportunity to "accumulate, compile, analyze, and furnish information" related to assignments and to existing or prospective legislation means that guest speakers may be scheduled to provide information on economic development or other relevant topics, depending on availability of budget funds.
-The Committee may want to invite economists who have studied Montana's employment, for example, to address a Committee meeting, perhaps in conjunction with economic development organizations.
+The Committee may want to invite economists who have studied Montana's employment, for example, to address a Committee meeting, perhaps in conjunction with economic development officers from the regional economic development organizations.